Welcome to the Nottingham & East Midlands Home Page

-This Branch seems to have been founded in 1990 by David Hunter.
-At first it met bi-monthly, on Thursdays, at 7.30pm- 9.30pm at the Royal British Legion Club, in Gotham, Nottingham.
+Our Branch seems to have been founded in the 1990s by David Hunter.
+At first it met bi-monthly, on Thursdays, at 7.30 - 9.30 pm at the Royal British Legion Club, in Gotham, Nottingham.
 Many years ago, and just into the Second World War, a blacksmith operated from a little thatched building on the site, and once the remaining men came home it became a kind of meeting place.
 The building burnt down in the 1950s, but it was decided to rebuild it as a proper club under the Royal British Legion banner.

 This last venue saw another first, the premiere of the Society`s new “swap area” scheme, where anyone could bring in Pokémon and Panini/Match Attax 2018/19 season cards and swap them for others they needed.
 The scheme was mainly to attract new younger collectors, but a range of ages were interested, and the tables saw steady swapping all day.